GoGoKo699/Hopf-ansatz/README.md

 | `hopf_gate_count.py` | Safeguard script for the CNOT-count formulas.
 It builds real and complex Hopf gate schedules and checks numerical counts against the closed-form binomial formulas. |
 | `VQE_qibo.py` | Functional Qibo/statevector layerwise gradient-access safeguard for local `n=4` real and complex Hopf VQE toys; compares exact Hopf-gradient Adam with sampled layerwise-circuit Adam.
 This is a local circuit-realizability demo, not the asymptotically optimized indexed-gradient scaling implementation. |
 | `VQE_qibo.png` | Included output panel from `VQE_qibo.py`, showing the real and complex `n=4` local toy trajectories. |

+## Scope relative to the paper

+The paper is kept focused on the analytic construction.
+This repository carries implementation-level material: inverse-map checks, metric/Jacobian consistency checks, tangent-state synthesis checks, generated gate schedules, CNOT-count safeguards, synthetic optimizer traces, and a small real/complex layerwise gradient-access toy.
+These scripts make the construction inspectable without adding more detail to the manuscript.

+Hopf is used here as an optimization chart, not just as an amplitude loader.
+Existing state-preparation constructions address loading; this code focuses on the additional structures used in the paper's optimizer story: an explicit inverse chart, a diagonal metric, tangent-state assignments on the same circuit skeleton, and layerwise circuit checks.
+The Qibo/statevector demo is a local realizability safeguard, not a complete hardware-resource or sampling-complexity analysis.

 ## Synthetic tasks

 The main synthetic dataset uses six scrambled real-state tasks.
 Each task is scrambled by a fixed real orthogonal circuit, preventing the optimizers from exploiting an obvious computational-basis target.